Qvareli Municipality: Administrative divisions and population

+The municipality is home to almost whole of Georgia's Avar community – 973 residents (3.26%) of the Kvareli municipality were counted as Avars in the 2014 census, while Georgia total has 1060 Avars, making the municipality's share 91.8%.
+Three villages – Shorokhi (94%), Chantliskure (88.13%) and Tivi (68.81%) are Avar-majority.
+In addition, the village of Zinobiani is home to Georgia's Udi community – 164 out of 174 (94.25%) of Georgia's Udis live in the village, which is about evenly split between Udis and Georgians.

+Politics

+Kvareli Municipal Assembly (Georgian: ყვარლის საკრებულო) is a representative body in Kvareli Municipality. currently consisting of 27 members.
+The council is assembled into session regularly, to consider subject matters such as code changes, utilities, taxes, Municipal budget, oversight of Municipal government and more.
+The Municipal Assembly and Mayor are elected every four years.
+The last election was held in October 2021.

 Geography and climate

-Kvarli Municipality is bordered by three administrative municipalities (Telavi Municipality, Gurjaani Municipality, Lagodekhi Municipality) and the Autonomous Republic of Dagestan.
-The area of the municipality is 1000.8 km².
+Kvareli Municipality is bordered by three administrative municipalities (Telavi Municipality, Gurjaani Municipality, Lagodekhi Municipality) and the Autonomous Republic of Dagestan.
+The area of the municipality is 1000.8 km2.
 Agricultural fields occupy 80,266 ha (36%), and the total area covered by forest is 58,600 ha (27%).

 Qvareli municipality's territory belongs to the moderately humid subtropical climate region.
-In the lowlands, at 1000-1200 meters above sea level, moderately cold winters and warm summers develop; the average annual air temperature is 8-9 °C. At 1700-1800 meters above sea level, cold winters and long cold summers are observed, and the average annual air temperature is 5-6 °C. Above 1800 meters, the average annual air temperature drops down to 3-4 °C. The average annual rainfall varies from 795 mm to 938 mm, depending on the zones.
+In the lowlands, at 1000–1200 meters above sea level, moderately cold winters and warm summers develop; the average annual air temperature is 8–9 °C. At 1700–1800 meters above sea level, cold winters and long cold summers are observed, and the average annual air temperature is 5–6 °C. Above 1800 meters, the average annual air temperature drops down to 3–4 °C. The average annual rainfall varies from 795 mm to 938 mm, depending on the zones.
 The maximum precipitation occurs in May, and the minimum in January.